fraziezr/Machine_Learning_Final_Project_Team_12/README.md

 # Machine Learning ECE 4824 Final Project Team 12
 ### Authors: Zackery Frazier, Brandon Cheung, and John Zartman

-## Original Paper Results
+## Objective

-The paper which we attempted to implement was Bayesian regression and Bitcoin paper written by Devavrat Shah and Kang Zhang(https://arxiv.org/pdf/1410.1231v1.pdf).
+We attempted to replicate the results described in the paper ["Bayesian regression and Bitcoin"](https://arxiv.org/pdf/1410.1231v1.pdf) by Devavrat Shah and Kang Zhang.

-We built off of an existing attempted implementation of this paper which was hosted on a GitHub repository located at (https://github.com/panditanvita/BTCpredictor).

-The paper was about using Bayesian Regression to predict fluctuations in the Bitcoin market.
+The paper describes Bayesian regression and its effectiveness for predicting variations in the price of Bitcoin.

-The implementation of this paper reported that it was able to correctly predict the movement of the Bitcoin market approximately 80% of the time.
+Bayesian regression is defined as the utilization of empirical data to perform Bayesian inference.
+Bayesian regression for "latent source model", which is described in another report referenced in the paper, is utilized for binary classification, but in the paper they attempt to use it to predict the value of a Bitcoin.
+They make a bold claim that the strategy laid out in the paper is capable of doubling an investment in less than 60 days when run with real data.

-## Procedures
+## Procedure

-In order to try and reproduce the findings of the paper and implementation we used the existing implementation, and trained and tested the model with an updated data set.
+In order to try and reproduce the findings of the paper, we built off of an existing attempted implementation hosted on [Anvita Pandit's GitHub page](https://github.com/panditanvita/BTCpredictor).
+This implemenatation is reported to correctly predict a price change 80% of the time.
+We then trained and tested the model with an updated data set.
+For this project we tried to recreate the results of the implementation of a 1.1% profit and approximately an 80% "win percentage".

-Our data set used the same amount of data points as the original paper, 120,000.
-The two main differences between the data set that we used and the one used in the original paper was the cryptocurrency used to obtain the pricing, and the time interval between data points.
-In the original paper they pulled their data from the cryptocurrency okcoin, and we used Coinbase.
-Also, in the original paper there was a five second interval between each of the data points, our data set has one minute between data points.
-This leads to our data spanning a longer amount of time that the original data set.
+Our data set used the same amount of data points as the original paper (I.E. 120,000 points).
+The two main differences between the data set that we used and the one used in the original paper was the cryptocurrency exchange used to obtain the pricing, and the time interval between data points.
+In the original paper they pulled their data from the cryptocurrency exchange [OKCoin](https://www.okcoin.com/), and we used [Coinbase](https://www.coinbase.com/).
+Also, in the original paper there was a five second interval between each of the data points, but our data set has one minute between data points.
+This leads to our data spanning a larger amount of time than the original data set.

-To produce our data set we pulled price data for coinbase [1].
-This data was for every minute from the being of the cryptos life in 2014 through the current day.
+To produce our data set we pulled [price data from coinbase](https://www.kaggle.com/mczielinski/bitcoin-historical-data).
+This data was for every minute from the beginning of the crypto's life in 2014 through present day.
 We then used simple unix commands to grab the last 120,000 lines of the data file.
-The data set we had contained a lot of information including the pricing data at the opening of the minute and at the closing of the minute.
-We chose to us the opening prices as our price data point and stayed consistent with that choice through the rest of the experiment.
+The data contained a lot of information including the pricing data at the opening of the minute and at the closing of the minute.
+We chose to use the opening prices as our price data point and stayed consistent with that choice through the rest of the experiment.

-The next thing we did was write a short python script to graph both the entire data set of the original paper and our entire data set.
+The next thing we did was write a short python script to graph the entire data set of the original paper and our entire data set.
 This was done so that we could visually see both the data that the program would be training on as well as the data that would be tested on.

 After we obtained and properly formatted the data set we proceeded to run the data set and compared the success rate and profit to the original implementation.
 We were able to surpass the 80% success rate and made a greater profit than the original results.

-## Original

-### Original Results
+## Original Results

 **Figure 1** - Full data set used in the original experiment
 ![Entire Original Data Set](original_data_full_graph.png)